 - A. The school district must provide a minimum of eight hours of paid orientation or professional development annually to all paraprofessionals, Title I aides, and other instructional support staff.
-Six of the eight hours must be completed before the first instructional day of the school year or within 30 days of hire. - B. The orientation or professional development must be relevant to the employee's occupation and may include collaboration time with classroom teachers and planning for the school year. - C. For paraprofessionals who provide direct support to students, at least 50 percent of the professional development or orientation must be dedicated to meeting the requirements of this section.
-Professional development for paraprofessionals may also address the requirements of Minnesota Statutes, section 120B/363, subdivision 3. - D. A school administrator must provide an annual certification of compliance with this requirement to the MDE Commissioner.
+Six of the eight hours must be completed before the first instructional day of the school year or within 30 days of hire.
+The school district must consult the exclusive representative for employees receiving this training before creating or planning the training required under this section. - B. The orientation or professional development must be relevant to the employee's occupation and may include collaboration time with classroom teachers and planning for the school year. - C. For paraprofessionals who provide direct support to students, at least 50 percent of the professional development or orientation must be dedicated to meeting the requirements of this section.
+Professional development for paraprofessionals may also address the requirements of Minnesota Statutes, section 120B.363, subdivision 3. - D. A school administrator must provide an annual certification of compliance with this requirement to the MDE Commissioner. - E. For the 2024-2025 school year only, a school may reduce the hours of training required in paragraphs (b) to (e) to a minimum of six hours and must pay for paraprofessional test materials and testing fees for any paraprofessional employed by the school district during the 2023-2024 school year who has not yet successfully completed the paraprofessional assessment of meet the requirements of the paraprofessional competency grid.